 In comparison, Andersen windows offer a 20-year warranty on glass and 10 years on the hardware, but doesn’t cover labor.
 That’s determined by the dealer.
 Both include limitations and exclusions, and are fully transferable if the home is sold.

 Did you know DunRite offers a lifetime warranty on the installation of every window and door we sell?
 Homes can settle, and we’ll be there if it impacts your windows.

 Andersen windows from DunRite Windows & Doors in Scottsdale

 Which products do we install at DunRite?
-Andersen windows custom built and direct from the manufacturer.
+Andersen windows that are custom built for the exact size of your home’s window openings, ordered directly from the manufacturer.

 We stand by their high quality and impressive warranty.